Petun

-The Petun were closely related to the Huron, or Wendat.
+The Petun were closely related to the Wendat, or Huron.
 Similarly to other Iroquoian peoples, they were structured as a confederacy.
-One of the less numerous Iroquoian peoples when they became known to Europeans, they had eight or nine villages in the early 17th century, and are estimated to have numbered around 8000 prior to European contact.
+One of the less numerous Iroquoian peoples when they became known to Europeans, they had eight or nine villages in the early 17th century, and are estimated to have numbered around 8,000 before European contact.

 A number of disease epidemics were documented in Huron–Petun societies between 1634 and 1640, which have been linked to the arrival of settlers from urban Europe; this decimated their population.
 Although they each spoke Iroquoian languages, they were independent of the Five Nations of the Iroquois Confederacy (Haudenosaunee), based south of the Great Lakes in present-day New York State.
 The powerful Iroquois sent raiding parties against the smaller tribes in 1648–1649 as part of the Beaver Wars associated with the lucrative fur trade, and virtually destroyed them.
-Some remnant Petun joined with refugee Huron to become the Huron–Petun Nation, who were later known as the Wyandot.
+Some remnant Petun joined with refugee Wendat to become the Hurons, who were later known as the Wyandot.